-The mood at this summer’s Southwestern Fertilizer Conference was “a little more upbeat” than last year, reports Gene Vernon, Senior Director Crop Nutrition and Raw Material Sourcing at J.R.
+The mood at this past summer’s Southwestern Fertilizer Conference was “a little more upbeat” than last year, reports Gene Vernon, Senior Director Crop Nutrition and Raw Material Sourcing at J.R.
 Simplot Co., Boise, ID.

 Perhaps with good reason.